Ethical Principles and Publication Policy

 Relationships with Readers

-Editors must make decisions taking into consideration the knowledge, skills and expectations of all readers, researchers and practitioners need.
-They must also ensure that the published studies contribute to literature and be original.
+Editors must make decisions taking into consideration the knowledge, skills, and expectations of readers, researchers, and practitioners.
+They must also ensure that the published studies contribute to the literature and be original.
 Moreover, they must take notice of the feedback received from researchers and practitioners and provide explanatory and informative feedback.

 Relationships with Authors